Michael Alldredge

 Dennis Michael Alldredge (April 13, 1941 – December 19, 1997) was an American film and television actor.
 He played Frank Foley in the short-lived drama television series Almost Grown.
 He also played Bill Graham in the miniseries V and Tony Montana's lawyer George Sheffield in the 1983 film Scarface.

-Alldredge guest-starred in numerous television programs, including ER, The Bob Newhart Show, Quantum Leap, One Day at a Time, Three's Company, Who's the Boss? and All in the Family.
+Alldredge guest-starred in numerous television programs, including ER, The Bob Newhart Show, Quantum Leap, One Day at a Time, Three's Company, The Dukes of Hazzard, Punky Brewster, Who's the Boss? and All in the Family.
 He also appeared on two segments of the 1985 anthology television series The Twilight Zone.

-Alldredge died in December 1997 at Los Angeles, California, at the age of 56.
+Alldredge died of lung cancer on December 19, 1997, in Los Angeles, California, at the age of 56.